 Educational Fee Waiver Basics

 Timpanogos Cave National Monument is excited to be part of your school's continuing efforts towards excellence.
 The National Park Service has a strong tradition of education and we are proud to promote parks as classrooms.
 To assist local educators with their curriculums, Timpanogos Cave National Monument has a fee waiver program in place for educational or scientific institutions.

 A limited number of educational fee waivers are available for the cave tour season.
-In Spring and Fall educational fee waivers for 72 people per day are available Monday through Friday.
-In June and August 72 educational fee waivers per day are available Monday through Thursday.
+In Spring and Fall educational fee waivers are available Monday through Friday.
+In June and August educational fee waivers per day are available Monday through Thursday.
 No educational fee waivers will be granted in July.
 Large groups may be divided and visit the caves over two days.

 Fee Waiver Application Process